UCaNLabUMB/gr-owc/docs/GitHub_Documentation/Chapters/gr_owc_Hardware_Characterization.md

 - Turn on the photo-detector, with lens and filter included, use a BNC cable to connect photo-detector output &rarr; oscilloscope input ch2 (output signal received).
 - Turn on the oscilloscope, press 1 &rarr; Coupling DC & Termination 1MΩ, press 2 &rarr; Coupling AC & Termination 1MΩ.
 - Press Acquire &rarr; Mode &rarr; High Res.
-- Press Measure (in Wave Inspector setting) &rarr; Add Measurement &rarr; adjust Source to ch2 &rarr; Select RMS.
+- Press Measure (in Wave Inspector setting) &rarr; Add Measurement &rarr; adjust Source to ch2 &rarr; adjust Measurement Type to RMS.
 - Adjust the Multipurpose a/b and record the $V_{p}$ & record $V_{rms}$
 - [Rotate the manual rotation stages & record the angle]